-Graduate assistantships are available to full-time graduate students who meet the requirements listed under the Graduate Assistantship Guidelines.
+Graduate assistantships are available to full-time graduate students who meet the requirements listed under the Graduate Assistantship Guidelines located in the graduate catalog.
 Stipends vary by program and college.
-To find out about available assistantships, contact your graduate program director.
-Assistantships outside of your program may also be advertised through Career Development Services.
-Occasionally opportunities come available and will be shared via student emails.
-A Graduate Assistant (GA) is expected to participate directly in either instructional, research, or administrative duties in support of the ongoing activities of the University's academic, research, and service units.
+To find out about available assistantships, contact the graduate program director.
+Assistantships outside of your program may also be advertised through Handshake.
 It is the University's intention to make the assistantship an integral and valuable part of the student's graduate education.
 It should be viewed as an apprenticeship in teaching, research, or administrative service.